-- (a) This Part contains requirements of Vietnam pertaining to: - (1) Notification, investigation, analysis and reporting of aircraft incidents and accidents and certain other occurrences in the operation of aircraft: - (i) When they involve Vietnam-registered aircraft, wherever they occur; and - (ii) When they involve foreign-registered civil aircraft, where the events occur in Vietnam; - (2) Preservation of aircraft wreckage, mail, cargo, and records involving all civil and state aircraft accidents in Vietnam; - (3) Conformance to the international Standards for accident and incident reporting. - (b) This Part is applicable to the: - (1) Organizations and operators that operate aircraft or provide services associated with the safe operation of aircraft; and - (2) All Government agencies necessary to the ensure the timely and correct investigation and reporting of accidents. - (c) This Part is also applicable to: - (1) All persons associated with the safe operations of aircraft; - (2) The general public where they have information pertinent to an accident or incident investigation; and - (3) The technical persons that participate in the investigations.
+- This Part contains requirements of Vietnam pertaining to: - (1) Aicraft incident, accident investigations that CAAV is authorized to carry out. - (2) Notification, investigation, analysis and reporting of aircraft incidents and accidents and certain other occurrences in the operation of aircraft: - (i) When they involve Vietnam-registered aircraft, wherever they occur; - (ii) When they involve foreign-registered civil aircraft, where the events occur in Vietnam: - (3) Preservation of aircraft wreckage, mail, cargo, and records involving all civil and state aircraft accidents in Vietnam: - (4) Conformance to the international Standards for accident and incident reporting. - This Part is applicable to the: (b) - (1) Organizations and operators that operate aircraft or provide services associated with the safe operation of aircraft; and - (2) All Government agencies necessary to the ensure the timely and correct investigation and reporting of accidents. - This Part is also applicable to: (c) - (1) All persons associated with the safe operations of aircraft; - (2) The general public where they have information pertinent to an accident or incident investigation; and - (3) The technical persons that participate in the investigations.